-This is however, in no way just for athletes, many individuals can enjoy the various benefits that plyometrics training has to offer.
+This is however, in no way just for athletes.
+Many individuals can enjoy the various benefits that plyometrics training has to offer.
 You may invest your time in this type of training for a multitude of reasons.
-Maybe you’re involved in a sport or activity, that not only requires a lot of running, sprinting, but also one that may be high impact.
-This can include, but is not limited to activities such as jumping and quick changes in body momentum, like tennis or basketball.
+For example, you’re involved in a sport or activity, requiring not just running, or sprinting, but also one that may be high impact.
+This can include, (but is not limited to) activities such as jumping and quick changes in body momentum, like tennis or basketball.

 Plyometrics Explained!
 (4 Minutes)

 Regardless of the reason, there are many great health and fitness benefits associated with these types of exercises.
 We’ll be discussing this type of training in detail throughout the rest of the post.

 So, what are the benefits of plyometrics training?
 In this part of the post, we’ll get into the real benefits of this intense workout routine.
 There are many ways to practice plyometrics training, but the end results generally lead to similar outcomes, obviously varying form person to person dependent on genetic make-up, over-all conditioning, and end outcome goals.

 Can Help You Get Back Into Shape After an Injury:

 If under the proper guidance, the IJSPT (specific to sport physical therapists) discuss the role plyometrics training has on the continued efforts to get athletes back to optimal performance as quickly and efficiently as possible.
 They state that plyometrics has become not only an integral part of post injury rehab, but also helping to prevent injuries in the first place.

 Plyometrics is meant to enhance your muscle performance and growth.
 It can even reduce your chances of injury by helping you become stronger in specific areas of your body related to your sport, or movements you’re hoping to advance.